Mazzone laboratory: Respiratory Sensory Neuroscience

 +61 3 834 46457

 In the respiratory system, sensory neurons are critical for the ongoing physiological control of breathing as well as protecting against potentially damaging stimuli that could adversely affect ventilation.
-Their disordered activity contributes the coughing, dyspnoea and hyperreactivity characteristic of many lung diseases.
+Their disordered activity contributes to symptoms such as coughing, dyspnoea and hyperreactivity which are characteristic of many lung diseases.
 Although respiratory sensory neurons are known to be functionally heterogeneous, very little is known about the molecular characteristics that define distinct populations.
 Their connectivity within the central neural circuits that modulate sensation and behaviours are also poorly described.

 The Mazzone laboratory is internationally recognised for their work in the field of cough and respiratory sensation.
 We have led the field in describing neural processes that regulate sensory-evoked reflexes and behaviours (summarised in; Mazzone and Undem, Physiological Reviews, 2016).
 We recently discovered that respiratory sensory neurons originating within two embryologically distinct cranial ganglia of the vagus nerves (known as the jugular and nodose vagal ganglia) display very different neural connections within the central nervous system.
-We are now actively pursuing the functional significance of this discovery using transcriptomic profiling to better describe the molecular characteristics of respiratory sensory neurons, viral tract tracing and modern molecular physiology to understand the organisation of function circuits in the brain and human functional brain imaging to assess plasticity in the central nervous system in patients with disease.
+We are now pursuing the functional significance of this discovery using transcriptomic profiling to better describe the molecular characteristics of respiratory sensory neurons, viral tract tracing and modern molecular physiology to understand the organisation of function circuits in the brain and human functional brain imaging to assess plasticity in the central nervous system in patients with disease.
 We have a keen interest in how these pathways change during influenza viral infections and other causes of lung morbidity and more recently we have become interested in how vagal sensory neurons actively regulate viral-induced lung inflammation.

 Dr Alice McGovern, NHMRC Research Fellow